mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 res4: Boolean = true
 ```

-The `hiAUCdata`recogniser is better from an AUC viewpoint, however, it has a worse expected risk on the sample dataset (TODO: I also checked it with `pr`):
+The `hiAUCdata`recogniser is better from an AUC viewpoint, however, it has a worse expected risk on the sample dataset:

 ```scala
     val aucPa = AppParameters(0.05,107,90)